 The unique functional and anatomical properties of the DG suggest the origins of its sparse, pattern-separated code.
-The perforant path from the ERC (containing \sim 200 000 neurons in the rodent) projects to a layer of \sim 1 million of DG granule cells.
+The perforant path from the ERC (containing ~200 000 neurons in the rodent) projects to a layer of ~1 million of DG granule cells.
 Combined with the high levels of inhibition in the DG, this supports the formation of highly sparse, conjunctive representations, such that each neuron in DG responds only when several input neurons are simultaneously active, reducing overlap between similar input patterns [25-27,136].
 Evidence also suggests that new DG neurons arise from stem cells throughout adult life; these new neurons may be preferentially recruited in the formation of memories [136], further reducing overlap with previously stored memories.
 The CA3 pattern for a memory is then selected by the active DG neurons, each of which has a 'detonator' synapse to ~15 randomly selected CA3 neurons.
 This process helps minimize the overlap of CA3 patterns for different memories, increasing storage capacity and minimizing interference between them, even if the two memories represent similar events that have highly overlapping patterns in neocortex and ERC.
 Empirical evidence provides support for this, with one study [137] showing that the representation supported by DG was highly sensitive to small changes in the environment, despite evidence that incoming inputs from the ERC were little affected (also see [133,145]).
-Furthermore, DG lesions impair an animals' ability to learn to respond differently in two very similar environments while leaving the ability to learn to respond differently in two environments that are not similar [136].
+Furthermore, DG lesions impair an animals' ability to learn to respond differently in two very similar environments while leaving the ability to learn to respond differently in two very similar environments while leaving the ability to learn to respond differently in two very similar environments while leaving the ability to learn to respond differently in two very similar environments while leaving the ability to learn to respond differently in two very similar environments while leaving the ability to learn to respond differently in two very similar environments while leaving the ability to le the hippocampus.

-the hippocampus.
 A variant of this scheme would be for new experiences to be interleaved with related experiences activated by the new experience, through the dynamics of a recurrent mechanism (as in the REMERGE model [5], described below).
 An alternative possibility would be that interleaved learning does not actually involve the faithful replay of previous experiences: instead, hippocampal replay of recent experiences might be interleaved with activation of cortical activity patterns consistent with the structured knowledge implicit in the neocortical network (e. g., [23,54-56]).